Dong Po Rou Recipe (Chinese Braised Pork Belly) – Authentic & Melt-In-Your-Mouth

 - Golden touch – Use homemade golden syrup for a richer, caramelized sauce.

-FAQs about Dong Po Rou
+Dong Po Rou FAQs

 Dong Po Rou is a specific style of red-braised pork named after the Song dynasty poet Su Dong Po.
 It is simmered in wine, soy sauce, and sugar for a longer time than Hong Shao Rou, resulting in deeper caramelization, a more gelatinous texture, and an intensely savory-sweet glaze.